 As with other types of data, most of the work on mining sequential data can be divided into two main tasks, namely segmentation and frequent pattern mining, corresponding to \emph{block-based} and \emph{dictionary-based} strategies, respectively \xcfsec{basics-strategies}.
 In segmentation problems (a.k.a.\ change point detection), the aim is to divide the input data into homogeneous blocks or segments, each associated to specific occurrence probabilities of the different events.
 On the other hand, in frequent pattern mining, the aim is to find recurrent substructures, which are commonly referred to as \emph{episodes} and \emph{motifs} when considering sequences and timeseries, respectively.

 \qdone{added figure} For illustrative purposes, we consider a toy sequence, shown in \citfig{fig:data-seq-ex}, and delineate approaches that follow either strategy.
-The example shown in \citfig{fig:blocks-seq} illustrates the \emph{block-based} strategy and is based on the work of \citet{kiernan_constructing_2008} \xcfsec{sequential-seg-sequences}, whereas the example shown in \citfig{fig:dictionary-seq} illustrates the \emph{dictionary-based} strategy and is based on the work of \citet{tatti_long_2012} \xcfsec{sequential-subsequence}.
+The example shown in \citfig{fig:blocks-seq} illustrates the \emph{block-based} strategy and follows the work of \citet{kiernan_constructing_2008} \xcfsec{sequential-seg-sequences}, whereas the example shown in \citfig{fig:dictionary-seq} illustrates the \emph{dictionary-based} strategy and follows the work of \citet{tatti_long_2012} \xcfsec{sequential-subsequence}.
 While similar to their counterparts for binary tabular data, approaches for temporal data must account for the order that the special dimension of time imposes on the occurrences.

 \begin{pfigure} \layoutnarw{ }\OrgSeq{}

 \layoutnarw{ }\OrgSeqMat{} {A toy sequence, with nineteen consecutive occurrences over three distinct events \evtA{}, \evtB{} and \evtC{} (top), also represented as a binary matrix (bottom) indicating which event (row) occurs at a given time step (column).} \end{pfigure}